TheSaucySalmon/TuneoutDisplay-Realtime-S2S/README.md

 ### 4. HACS Addons

-Included is a drop-in YAML file (`lovelace/smart-display-dashboard.yaml`) that can be used as a starting point.
-You can make your own, but if you want a quick baseline, copy it into the raw dashboard editor and replace the placeholder entities with your own.

 Install **Swipe Navigation** from HACS (Frontend section), then add `/hacsfiles/swipe-navigation/swipe-navigation.js` as a Lovelace resource.
 No card config needed - it activates automatically on all views.

 Install **Kiosk Mode** from HACS to remove the sidebar and header bar from the dashboard.
 If you get stuck in the dasboard because of Kiosk Mode, add "?disable_km" at the end of the URL.
 EX: `http://yourhomeassistantlink:0000/mycooldashboard?disable_km`

-Below is a list of HACS addons required for the included dashboard.
+Below is a list of HACS addons used in my setup.

 - **Bubble Card**
 - **layout-card**